adkelley/javascript-to-purescript/README.md

 ```
 ### Running your first PureScript program

-Assuming you've installed purescript, pulp, and bower, then it doesn't get any easier than this:
+Assuming you've installed PureScript, Pulp, and Bower, then it doesn't get any easier than this:

 ```
 $ mkdir purescript-hello